 Since the Archives collection is not comprehensive, the time may come when you need to look at material located elsewhere.
 In some cases, books, censuses, newspapers and other microfilms or photocopies may be obtained through interlibrary loan.
 There is a fee per interlibrary loan request, which helps pay a portion of the amount that lending libraries charge the Archives (fees may vary).
 Interlibrary loan requests within the state of Illinois are free of charge.
 Interlibrary loan request forms are located at the Archives reference desk.

 FamilySearch Affiliate Library Services

 The Champaign County Historical Archives is a FamilySearch affiliate library of the FamilySearch’s Research and Library System.
-This designation means library patrons have convenient access to billions of birth, marriage, death, census, land, and court records from over 130 countries.
-These microfilmed records are ordered for loan directly from the FamilySearch archives in Salt Lake City, UT.
-FamilySearch does charge a fee to order microfilm.
+This designation means library patrons have convenient online access to FamilySearch’s restricted image collections that contains billions of birth, marriage, death, census, land, and court records from over 130 countries. [in-library use only]

 Photocopying and Scanning

 Nearly all material in the Archives can be photocopied or scanned except those materials that are subject to copyright restrictions or are too fragile to copy.
 A copy machine containing acid-free paper is located in the Archives reading room.
 Also available are machines for copying (print/scan) microfilm and microfiche, as well as flatbed scanners for printing/scanning.
 There is no charge for scanning images on-site.
 Self-service copies are 15¢ each for black & white, 75¢ for color.